 Use the online registration system to sign up for classes, make payments online, and more.
-Just click the register button to create a profile and get started!
+Just click the 'Online Portal/Register' button in the menu above to create a profile and get started!

 Tuition is calculated by how many min/hours per week the student dances.
-For example: Susie takes Pre Ballet and Pre Tap every week.
-Both are 30 min classes, for a total of 1hour per week.
+For example: Susie takes Ballet Level 1 and Tap Level 1 every week, for a combine total of 1.25 hours per week.
 Susie's parents pay $65.00 per month.